 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 5

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 35

 Examination(ESE)

 Total 50

-Attendance A minimum of 75% Attendance is required to be maintain
+Attendance A minimum of 75% Attendance e is required to be maintained by

-a student to be qualified for taking up the End Semester
+a student to be qualified for taki ng up the End Semester

 examination.
-The allowance of 25% includes all types of leaves
+The allowance of 25% includes all types of lea

 including medical leaves.

 Sl.No Name of Practical

 1 Measurement of viscosity

 2 Study of Pressure Measuring Devices

-3 Stability of Floating Body
+3 To determine the metacentric height of a Floating Body

 4 Hydrostatics Force on Flat Surfaces/Curved Surfaces

 5 Verification of Bernoulli's Theorem

-6 Venturimeter

-7 Orifice meter

-8 Impacts of jets

-9 Flow Visualisation -Ideal Flow